drj11/drj11.github.io/forth-philosophy.md

 all the way down to the bottom).
 Items are added onto the stack; the newest item becomes the Top of Stack, and the previous Top of Stack now sits below it.
-When an item is removed (generally the Top of Stack or one near it), it is forgotten.
+When an item is removed
+(generally the Top of Stack or one near it), it is forgotten.

 Traditionally the act of putting a new item on the stack is called _pushing_, and the act of removing the top item is called _popping_ (_push_ and _pop_ respectively).
+In a typical Forth program,
+items get pushed onto and popped from the stack all the time.
-Those terms don't appear in the Forth language, but you're bound to see them in discussion.
+But curiously, the terms `push` and `pop` don't appear in the Forth language, but you're bound to see them in discussion.

-This allows operations in Forth to have implicit inputs, they find their inputs on the stack.
+The stack allows operations in Forth to have implicit inputs: they find their inputs on the stack.
+Outputs are implicit too: Outputs are pushed onto the stack.
 Generally operations in Forth work by removing some items from the stack, and placing a result on the Top of Stack.